BenjaminHinchliff/ChainTranslator/README.md

 # ChainTranslator
 A little bit of code purely to translate text or a file through of different languages and then back.
 It has no practical use but _can_ mess up text.
 Thanks to [SuHun Han](https://github.com/ssut) for his fantastic [python google translate ajax api wrapper](https://github.com/ssut/py-googletrans).

+## Python Version
+designed with 3.7.4. will most likely work with most modern versions

 ## Usage
 ```
 usage: ChainTranslate.py [-h] (-t TEXT | -f FILE) -p CODE [CODE ...] [-s]